PhilipSCA/philanderson-co-uk/john/learning/biology.md

 Artificial Hearts - less likely to be rejected than donor, surgery -> bleeding and infection, parts can wear out/fail, blood clots or strokes.
 Patient has to take drugs aswell.
 Biological valves - dont damage cells, less likely blood clots - needs replacing 10-20 yrs Mechanical valves - lasts a lifetime - can lead to blood clots, patients need to take anti-cloning drugs, valves can be loud enough to hear.
+Cancer - uncontrolled cell growth & division - forms a tumour - can be benign/malignant | Risk factors: Smoking, Obesity, UV exposure, Viral infection, Genetics (inheriting faulty genes)
+Benign tumour - tumour grows until there is no more room - stays in one place - isn't usually dangerous or cancerous Malignant tumour - tumour grows and spreads to neighbouring tissues - cells can break off into bloodstream, invade healthy tissues - form secondary tumours - dangerous, can be fatal - cancerous
 ```
 ##### Plants
 ```